 The Office of the Chief of Police is responsible for the planning, efficient administration and operation of the Police Department under the authority of the Board of Police Commissioners.
-The Office of the Chief of Police is commanded by the Chief, Colonel Jon Belmar and the Deputy Chief, Lt.
-Colonel Ken Cox.
-The Office of the Chief is directly responsible for the Public Information Office, Intelligence Unit, Executive Protection Detail, Municipal Services and Contracting, Crime Analysis Unit and Fusion Center in addition to their normal departmental administrative duties.
+The Office of the Chief of Police is commanded by the Chief, Colonel Mary Barton and the Deputy Chief, Lt.
+Colonel Ken Gregory.
+The Office of the Chief of Police consists of the Chief, Deputy Chief, Chief’s Administrative Aide, Bureau of Professional Standards, Bureau of Strategy and Risk Management, Public Information Office, Police Contract Services Unit, Office of Staff Inspections, Office of Historian, St. Louis Fusion Center, and the Intelligence Unit.

 Media Relations & Public Information

 The primary responsibility of the Public Information staff is to distribute information reflecting the activities and perform and of the Department to the public by way of print, broadcast and electronic media.
 The Social Media Coordinator utilizes various social media venues to interact with the community and promote department information.
 The office is also responsible for the department's website, press releases and newsletters.

 The Bureau of Research and Analysis handles five distinct tasks for the Department.

 1) Accreditation – The Department is accredited internationally via CALEA for law enforcement operations, police communications, and police academy training.
 The Bureau handles the accreditation management for the entire department.

 2) Crime Analysis – The Bureau produces actionable information based on crime and administrative data that is utilized by internal and external users.

 3) Grant Management – The Bureau manages and coordinates millions of dollars in grant funds that support operations in all four field divisions as well as the Office of the Chief of Police.